UN-Water: Key policy processes

-UN-Water members and partners have helped embed water and sanitation in several agreements, such as the 2030 Agenda for Sustainable Development (which led to the Sustainable Development Goals (SDGs)), the 2015-2030 Sendai Framework for Disaster Risk Reduction, the 2015 Addis Ababa Action Agenda on Financing for Development, and the 2015 Paris Agreement within the UN Convention Framework on Climate Change.
+UN-Water Members and Partners have helped embed water and sanitation in several agreements, such as the 2030 Agenda for Sustainable Development (which led to the Sustainable Development Goals (SDGs)), the 2015-2030 Sendai Framework for Disaster Risk Reduction, the 2015 Addis Ababa Action Agenda on Financing for Development, and the 2015 Paris Agreement within the UN Convention Framework on Climate Change.

+The inaugural UN System-wide Strategy for Water and Sanitation was developed by UN-Water and launched in 2024.
+Mandated by UN Member States, the Strategy responds to the outcomes of the UN 2023 Water Conference and Water Action Agenda, which elevated water as a central priority across the UN.
+In 2025, UN-Water published the Collaborative Implementation Plan, containing "a common set of forward-looking, transformative, system-wide actions that UN entities and its partners can implement together in response to the higher level of ambition set forth in the Strategy".

+UN-Water will inform and support the processes around the in-depth review of SDG 6 at the UN High-level Political Forum on Sustainable Development in 2026, UN Water Conferences in 2026 and 2028, and the follow-up on the Pact for the Future in 2027.

 Monitoring and reporting

-To meet the needs of the 2030 Agenda, UN-Water launched the Integrated Monitoring Initiative for SDG 6, building on and expanding the experience and lessons learned during the MDG period.
+To meet the needs of the 2030 Agenda, UN-Water launched the Integrated Monitoring Initiative for SDG 6, building on and expanding the experience and lessons learned during the Millennium Development Goals (MDGs) period (2000-2015).

-All the custodian agencies of the SDG 6 global indicators have come together under the initiative, which includes the work of WHO/UNICEF Joint Monitoring Programme for Water Supply and Sanitation (JMP), the inter-agency initiative GEMI and UN-Water Global Analysis and Assessment of Sanitation and Drinking-Water (GLAAS).
+All the custodian agencies of the SDG 6 global indicators have come together under the initiative, which includes the work of the WHO/UNICEF Joint Monitoring Programme for Water Supply and Sanitation (JMP), the inter-agency initiative GEMI and UN-Water Global Analysis and Assessment of Sanitation and Drinking-Water (GLAAS).

 Campaigns

 Every year, UN-Water coordinates the United Nations international observances on freshwater and sanitation: World Water Day and World Toilet Day.
 Depending on the official UN theme of the campaign, they are led by one or more UN-Water Members and Partners with a related mandate.
-On World Water Day, UN-Water releases the World Water Development Report focusing on the same topic as the campaign.
+On World Water Day, UN-Water releases the UN World Water Development Report focusing on the same topic as the campaign.